 While we have implemented security measures designed to protect against security incidents, there can be no assurance that these measures will be effective.
-We may be unable in the future to detect vulnerabilities in our information technology systems (including in our services) because such threats and techniques change frequently, are often sophisticated in nature, and may not be detected until after a security incident has occurred.
+We take steps to detect and remediate vulnerabilities in our information technology systems (including in our services), but we may not be able to detect and remediate all vulnerabilities because the threats and techniques used to exploit vulnerabilities change frequently and, are often sophisticated in nature.
+Therefore, such vulnerabilities could be exploited but, may not be detected until after a security incident has occurred.
+These vulnerabilities pose material risks to our business.
 Further, we may experience delays in developing and deploying remedial measures designed to address any such identified vulnerabilities.
 As a result, we may be unable to implement adequate preventative and responsive measures to stop or mitigate security breaches before or while they are occurring.